cdfre0/Shop/README.md

                 * admin/{id} - deletes game from shop by it's id.
                 * admin/clean - deletes all games from shop that stock number is equal to 0.

-            Note: admin can also use user calls
+            Note: admin can use user calls.
+                  User can use no user calls.

 ## Contributor
 * [Jan Michalec](https://github.com/cdfre0)